-CEO.1.
-The overview of forensic psychology and its applications.

-CEO.2.
-The legal aspects of forensic psychology.

-CEO.3.
-The significance of criminal profiling.
+- CEO.1.
+The overview of forensic psychology and its applications. - CEO.2.
+The legal aspects of forensic psychology. - CEO.3.
+The significance of criminal profiling. - CEO.4.
+The importance of psychological assessment - CEO.5.
+The tools and techniques required for detection.

-CEO.4.
-The understand the court testimony.

-CEO.5.
-To know about Criminal Justice.